Heart Disease in Dogs

 Dilated Cardiomyopathy (DCM)

-Dilated Cardiomyopathy (DCM) can occur in both dogs and cats if the diet is deficient in taurine .
-This problem has been discovered in a number of dogs being fed commercial dog foods.
-See Nutrition and Congestive Heart Failure for more information.
+Dilated Cardiomyopathy (DCM) can occur in both dogs and cats if the diet is deficient in taurine.
+This problem has been discovered in a number of dogs being fed commercial dog foods, especially lamb and rice diets, and more recently, grain-free diets high in legumes.
 Adding fresh, raw meat to the diet would help counteract the potential for deficiency.
 See Commercial Dog Foods and Adding Fresh Foods to a Commercial Diet for more information on a good diet for your dog.
 Also see Taurine for a chart of the taurine content in different foods (note how much it decreases when the foods are cooked).
 Cocker Spaniels, Golden Retrievers and Newfoundlands are some of the breeds that are prone to Dilated Cardiomyopathy that may be related to taurine deficiency.
-See the following sites for more specific information:

 - Dilated Cardiomyopathy in Dogs (see page 2)